 - Check real estate records.
 Search property records to see if your spouse purchased real estate without your knowledge.

 - Talk to friends and family.
-Ask trusted connections if they know anything about assets your husband has not disclosed.
+Ask trusted connections if they know anything about assets your spouse has not disclosed.

 What To Do If You Are a Victim of Financial Abuse During Divorce

-Many women are shocked to learn they are victims of domestic violence when their husbands use money to control and punish them during divorce.
+Many people are shocked to learn they are victims of domestic violence when their spouses use money to control and punish them during divorce.

 Financial abuse involves behaviors where one spouse gains power and control by restricting access to money.
 This abuse can range from lying about assets to racking up debt without your consent.